CariZa/kaniko-walkthrough/README.md

 $ aws ecr get-login --region eu-central-1 --profile aws-kaniko-test --no-include-email

-Run this command when you get it (this will trigger the docker login):
+Run this command when you get it (this will trigger the Docker login):

 $ $(aws ecr get-login --region eu-central-1 --profile aws-kaniko-test  --no-include-email)

-Once you've confirmed your docker login works, lets set up the files we need to mount inside the running Kaniko instance.
+Once you've confirmed your Docker login works, lets set up the files we need to mount inside the running Kaniko instance.

 ### Setup files

-Your docker config
+Your Docker config

     $ touch config.json